cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.7

+.. envvar:: MODULES_MCOOKIE_CHECK

+ If set to ``eval``, the Modules magic cookie is only checked to determine if a file is a modulefile when evaluating these files.
+If set to ``always``, the Modules magic cookie is also checked when searching for modules.

+ The ``eval`` mode is made to significantly reduce file checks when walking through modulepaths to search for *modulefiles*.
+Special care should be given to the content of modulepaths when this ``eval`` mode is set as the following kind of files are included in search results:

+ * *modulefiles* with a magic cookie requiring a higher version of :file:`modulecmd.tcl`
+ * files not beginning with the magic cookie ``#%Module``
+ * read-protected files

+ .. only:: html

+    .. versionadded:: 5.1

 .. envvar:: MODULES_MCOOKIE_VERSION_CHECK

  If set to ``1``, the version set in the Modules magic cookie in modulefile